hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

     * Easy access to apps I use on occasion but not so often that I remember their name

 ## 📨 Processing inboxes {#processing}

+* [ ] TODO: Update according to the new sections format

 With this, my daily process becomes, at specific times during the day: